spotinst/help/src/docs/ocean/tutorials/ocean-controller-v2/README.md

 Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>, <font color="#FC01CC">GKE</font>, and <font color="#FC01CC">AKS</font>

 >**IMPORTANT**: Ocean Controller Version 1 will be deprecated as follows:
 > - AWS Kubernetes: November 1, 2024
 > - GKE: December 18, 2024
 > - AKS: January 1, 2025

-> This means that it will not support new features, and any unexpected behaviors or security issues identified after this date will not be addressed.
+> This means that Version 1 will not support new features, and any unexpected behaviors or security issues identified after this date will not be addressed.
 To ensure the best performance and support, we recommend upgrading to Ocean Controller Version 2.0.

 The Ocean Controller is a pod that resides inside your Kubernetes cluster, facilitating seamless integration with the Spot platform.
 By collecting metrics and events and reporting them to the Spot SaaS environment, the Controller empowers Ocean to manage, control, and optimize your infrastructure autonomously.
 With the Ocean Controller, you can effortlessly harness the capabilities of the Spot platform while ensuring efficient infrastructure management.